ibrahimmkhalid/ultralytics/docs/en/tasks/classify.md

 ## Train

-Train YOLO11n-cls on the MNIST160 dataset for 100 [epochs](https://www.ultralytics.com/glossary/epoch) at image size 64.
+Train YOLO11n-cls on the MNIST160 dataset for 100 [epochs](https://www.sfdt_ibrahim.com/glossary/epoch) at image size 64.
 For a full list of available arguments see the [Configuration](../usage/cfg.md) page.

 !!! example

     === "Python"

         ```python
-        from ultralytics import YOLO
+        from sfdt_ibrahim import YOLO

         # Load a model
         model = YOLO("yolo11n-cls.yaml")  # build a new model from YAML